numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons-links.md

 ## Also

 We want to see more adventures and dungeons on the open web and more experiments.
-We have notes about print stylesheets, marking up maps, menus, and hosting.
+We have notes about print stylesheets, marking up maps, navigation menus, and hosting.
+Let's see how we go.